 MC classes allow the teaching of subjects where there are often only one or two students at any given time.
-At NPC, "MCs" are used in studio art, business, computer science and several other subjects.
+At NPC, "MCs" are used in studio art, business, computer science, film and digital video and several other subjects.

 Online Courses (OL)